What sort of income do you earn from YouTube?

 So, you’ve created the content, uploaded it and have found an audience racking up the views, you’ve fought off the trolls, and now you’re in a position to actually start making some money from your loyal viewer base.
 If you’re killing it, Google (as owners of YouTube) will get in touch to discuss how you can monetise your views and what kind of money you can expect, but don’t wait on that, take a look on their site to register for the partner program to ensure when you’re eligible that you don’t miss out.

 Below I’ll go through a few of the different ways you can earn money and some of the things to think about.
-Before I do that, I have to recommend you hire a good accountant and a good lawyer.
+Before I do that, I have to recommend that you hire a good accountant and a good lawyer.
 It’s important that both of which have the relevant experience – monetising online success is a very new space and not one that all professional advisers will be savvy to.

 Advertising revenue (i.e. pay for views)